-- Comparatively expensive and time-consuming to install, but will probably pay for itself in the long run due to very low running costs.
+- Comparatively expensive and time-consuming to install, but a well-chosen system will pay for itself in the long run due to very low running costs.

-- Systems are usually integrated (tank and compressor together) but can also be split (separate tank and compressor).
+- Units are usually integrated (tank and compressor together) but can also be split (separate tank and compressor).

-- They need to be installed in a well-ventilated area preferably outdoors.
+- They need to be installed in a well-ventilated area.

-- The compressor on the unit can be noisy, like the outdoor unit of an air conditioner.
-Therefore you can’t install them too close to a neighbouring home.
+- The compressor on the unit can be noisy, like the outdoor unit of an air conditioner, so you can’t install them too close to a neighbouring home.

-- They tend to work best in warm and temperate regions, most systems have a booster element for days of cold weather or high demand.
+- They tend to work best in warm and temperate regions, but there are models designed to work well in cold climates too, and most systems have a booster element for days of cold weather or high demand.